sagan/simplegoproxy/README.md

 - `_sgp_scope=<value>` : The scope of sign.
 Can be used multiple times.
 See below "Scope signing" section.
 - `_sgp_eid=<value>` : The encryption url id.
 See below "URL Encryption" section.
 - `_sgp_status=<value>` : Force set http response status code sent back to client.
 E.g. `200`, `403`.
 Special values: `-1` - Use original http response code.
-- `_sgp_resuser=user:pass` : The username & password for http response.
-See below "Response authorization" section.
+- `_sgp_auth=user:pass` : The auth username & password for request to the Simplegoproxy server.
+See below "Request authentication" section.
+- `_sgp_authmode=1` : The request authentication mode.
+See below "Request authentication" section.
 - `_sgp_respass=<value>` : The password to encrypt the response.
 See below "Response encrpytion" section.
 - `_sgp_encmode=4` : The response encryption mode, bitwise flags integer.
 See below "Response encrpytion" section.
 - `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
 Can be used multiple times.
 See below "Referer restrictions" section.